Divorce Rhode Island Child Support

 • It follows that the combined adjusted gross income is 9,200 USD

-• The child support amount is determined from the guidelines using the above data
+• The support amount is determined from the guidelines using the above data

 Modification in Divorce Rhode Island Child Support